xiaohan2012/daily-reading/august/matrix-tree-theorem.md

 adding up the rows produces a zero row, thus the det is zero (by property of determinant)

-for 2, the matrix can be re-ordered into a bi-diagonal matrix where the diagonal matrix is one.
+for 2, the matrix can be re-ordered into a bi-diagonal matrix where the diagonal are all one's.

 # main theorem